Kyle Tucker Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the seventh-best in MLB.

-- The Blue Jays' 4.86 team ERA ranks 22nd among all league pitching staffs.
+- The Blue Jays' 4.70 team ERA ranks 20th among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 26 total home runs at a rate of 1.5 per game (second-most in baseball).
+- The Blue Jays give up the fifth-most home runs in baseball (26 total, 1.4 per game).

-- Bassitt (1-2) gets the starting nod for the Blue Jays in his fourth start of the season.
-He's put together a 7.63 ERA in 15 1/3 innings pitched, with 12 strikeouts.
+- Berrios (1-2 with a 7.98 ERA and 18 strikeouts in 14 2/3 innings pitched) gets the start for the Blue Jays, his fourth of the season.

-- In his last time out on Thursday, the right-hander went six innings against the Detroit Tigers, giving up two earned runs while surrendering four hits.
+- In his most recent appearance on Friday, the righty went five innings against the Tampa Bay Rays, allowing one earned run while surrendering four hits.

-- The 34-year-old has amassed an ERA of 7.63, with 7 strikeouts per nine innings, in three games this season.
-Opponents have a .276 batting average against him.
+- In three games this season, the 28-year-old has put up an ERA of 7.98, with 11 strikeouts per nine innings.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.